Processing math: 100%

 • perturb_flow activates the perturbation of initial velocity by random noise.

-• perturb_flow_fluid specifies the fluid component whose flow is to be perturbed.
+• perturb_flow_fluid specifies the fluid component whose flow will be perturbed.

 • perturb_flow activates the perturbation of initial velocity by random noise.